Midweek Mashup – Bayern Munich, 1987

 They were used away to Hamburg in March 1987, for instance, but had also been seen in the 1986 DFB Pokal final against Stuttart, with Bayern having lost the 1985 decider against Bayer Uerdingen in all-red.

 The all-red look didn’t hinder them as they won the Bundesliga by six points.
-In their European Cup run, the light-blue shorts, and matching socks, were used away to PSV but otherwise it was all-red against Austria Vienna, Anderlecht and Real Madrid as they reached the final (as an aside, they wore a lot of different red shirts that season, but that’s an examination for another time).
+In their European Cup run, the light-blue shorts, and matching socks, were used away to PSV but otherwise it was all-red against Austria Vienna and Anderlecht and the first leg of the semi-final at home to Real Madrid, a 4-1 win.

 While Ludwig Kögl’s first-half goal put Bayern ahead, Porto came back in the second half and won 2-1 with strikes from Rabah Madjer and sub Juary.